JoeEbbyKaruthedath/rewards-data-model/README.md

 - Make sure you have docker desktop installed
 -Clone the repo
 - Run docker-compose up, This will start PostgreSQL and any other required services
 - Then run the db_setup.py python file.
-This script creates the necessary tables and connects to the PostgreSQL database.
+This script creates the necessary databases and connects to the PostgreSQL database.

 Part 1
   - Data Model Diagram (ERD)